tm-LBenson/AWS-Slides/_posts/2024-1-5-section-9-lesson-9.md

 - **Active-Passive**:

   - In an active-passive setup, one region handles all the read and write operations (active), while another region is on standby (passive).
   - The passive region serves as a backup and will only become active if the primary region fails.
-This setup is crucial for disaster recovery.
+This setup is important for disaster recovery.
   - Users can typically only read from the passive region but cannot write.
 This configuration reduces read latency for users closer to the passive region.

 - **Active-Active**: